awsdocs/aws-net-developer-guide/doc_source/how-to/iam/iam-examples-policies.rst

 Create an IAM Policy
 ====================

-Create an :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMIAMServiceClient>` object.
+Create an :sdk-net-api:`AmazonIdentityManagementServiceClient <IAM/TIAMServiceClient>` object.
 Next,
-create a :sdk-net-api:`CreatePolicy <IAM/MIAMIAMServiceCreatePolicyCreatePolicyRequest>` object
+create a :sdk-net-api:`CreatePolicyRequest <IAM/TCreatePolicyRequest>` object
 containing the parameters needed to create a new policy, which consists of the name you want to use for the new policy and a policy document.
 You create the policy document by calling the provided :code:`GenerateRolePolicyDocument` method.
-Upon returning from the :code:`CreatePolicy` method call, the :sdk-net-api:`CreatePolicyResponse <IAM/TIAMCreatePolicyResponse>` contains the policy ARN, which is displayed on the console.
+Upon returning from the :code:`CreatePolicy` method call, the :sdk-net-api:`CreatePolicyResponse <IAM/TCreatePolicyResponse>` contains the policy ARN, which is displayed on the console.
 Please make a note of it so you can use it in the following examples.